 If the decision is made to cancel school due to winter weather conditions or other emergencies, the announcement will be broadcast over television stations including Channels 4, 6, 8, 13 and 59.
-In addition, it will be posted on the school website; sent via SchoolMessenger to all provided parent contacts, including email, home and cell phone numbers; and posted on appropriate BCHS social media.
+In addition, it will be posted on the school website; sent via SchoolMessenger to all provided parent contacts, including email, home and cell phone numbers; and posted on the BCHS Twitter account @BishopChatardHS, the school principal's Twitter account @BCHS_Principal, and on the school's Facebook page.